webpack/extract-text-webpack-plugin/README.md

 #### Multiple Instances

-There is also an `extract` function on the instance.
+There is also an `extract` function on each instance.
 You should use this if you have more than one instance of  `ExtractTextPlugin`.

 ```js
 const ExtractTextPlugin = require('extract-text-webpack-plugin');